Revenue Recognition settings

 To disable or enable this behaviour, toggle Apply catch-up revenue.

-Toggling this configuration affects any applicable journal entries you have within Revenue Recognition.
-If you want to avoid creating corrections in the current period, we recommend that you open all accounting periods prior to the adjustment.
+Toggling this configuration affects any applicable journal entries you have within Stripe Revenue Recognition.
+If you want to avoid creating corrections in the current period, we recommend that you open all accounting periods before the adjustment.